teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/1-module-digital-service/3-visualize_impact.md

 ## Navigating the Graph

 ### **Step 4:** View a Specific Evaluation Criterion
+1. **Selected Criteria**

-1. **Action:** Click on the generic graph or select a specific criterion to access a new graph showing the impact distribution according to key elements of the digital service:
+2. **Action:** Click on the generic graph or select a specific criterion to access a new graph showing the impact distribution according to key elements of the digital service:
     - End-user devices
     - Data exchange
     - Infrastructure:
            - Servers
            - Cloud services
-2. **Guidance:** This view provides explanations about the impact and advice on how to reduce it.
+3. **Guidance:** This view provides explanations about the impact and advice on how to reduce it.

 ![Screenshot of a graph showing the impact distribution based on selected evaluation criteria.
 Each section is clickable for further exploration.](../media/18_visualize_impact_criteria.png)